-BREAKING TIES (cont'd)

-- 3. Tie Breaking (cont'd) - (v) The team having the best ratio of points for/against, considering all games in regular season play, will be ranked higher. - 4.
-All tie breaking games are designated as playoff games.

-Refer to Constitution - Article XIV, page 14 (b) Championship trophy and banner, championship and finalist medals.

-- a) Major officials will be provided through the referee-in-chief.
-The home team must provide two competent linesperson and official scorer. - b) Rated officials receive the allotted rate as per S.D.S.S.A.A. - c) The referee-in-chief will hand in an itemized report each year prior to the post-season meeting indicating the distribution of funds.
+GIRLS' VOLLEYBALL (cont'd) BREAKING TIES (cont'd) Tie Breaking (cont'd) (v) The team having the best ratio of points for/against, considering all games in regular season play, will be ranked higher.
+4. All tie breaking games are designated as playoff games.
+AWARDS Refer to Constitution - Article XIV, page 14 (b) Championship trophy and banner, championship and finalist medals.
+OFFICIALS a) Major officials will be provided through the referee-in-chief.
+The home team must provide two competent linesperson and official scorer. b) Rated officials receive the allotted rate as per S.D.S.S.A.A. c) The referee-in-chief will hand in an itemized report each year prior to the post-season meeting indicating the distribution of funds.
 Every effort should be made to have two (2) officials at all play-off games.
 Flexibility of game times and dates should be considered to accommodate all games.
 In the event that this is not possible, senior matches should take priority.

-Current Volleyball Canada Rules will be used with the exception of the following:

-- a) 12 Substitution Rule: For SDSSAA competition, teams are allowed a maximum of 12 substitutions in any one set.
+RULES Current Volleyball Canada Rules will be used with the exception of the following: a) 12 Substitution Rule: For SDSSAA competition, teams are allowed a maximum of 12 substitutions in any one set.
 There is no limit to the number of times a player may leave or re-enter a set, as long as the maximum number of substitutions is adhered to and they leave or re-enter for the same player.
 Once a player has a designated substitution partner in a set, that is the only player that they leave or re-enter a set for.
-For example, player A for player B player C may not enter this rotation. - b) Eighteen (18) players may dress and all eighteen may play. - c) Net height for novice, junior and senior play is 2.24m.
+For example, player A for player B - player C may not enter this rotation. b) Eighteen (18) players may dress and all eighteen may play. c) Net height for novice, junior and senior play is 2.24m.

-VOLLEYBALL (cont'd)

-- d) No exposed jewelry to be worn, taping/covering of piercing is allowed.
-Jewelry such a rings, bracelets and necklaces and any other items deemed unsafe by competition officials shall be removed. - e) All matches are best 3 out of 5. - f) Warm-ups before matches will follow a 10-5-5 format.
-Ten (10) minutes of common time for on-court warm-up; five (5) minutes for team serving first a net; five (5) minutes for team receiving first at net. - g) Only running shoes with non-marking soles will be allowed for games or practices. - h) Rule 14.3 Assisted Hit is not accepted at the S.D.S.S.A.A. level of play. - i) The length of time-outs shall be one minute. - j) Libero Player The player that is designated as the libero for any set may be team captain or game captain. - k) Uniforms.
+VOLLEYBALL (cont'd) RULES (cont'd) d) No exposed jewelry to be worn, taping/covering of piercing is allowed.
+Jewelry such a rings, bracelets and necklaces and any other items deemed unsafe by competition officials shall be removed. e) All matches are best 3 out of 5. f) Warm-ups before matches will follow a 10-5-5 format.
+Ten (10) minutes of common time for on-court warm-up; five (5) minutes for team serving first a net; five (5) minutes for team receiving first at net. g) Only running shoes with non-marking soles will be allowed for games or practices. h) Rule 14.3 - Assisted Hit is not accepted at the S.D.S.S.A.A. level of play. i) The length of time-outs shall be one minute. j) Libero Player - The player that is designated as the libero for any set may be team captain or game captain. k) Uniforms.
 A team is to wear matching uniform tops at all times or the player(s) will not play.
 Student-athletes must remain fully clothed in an appropriate team uniform in the competition area, AND, use the designated locker room or change area to change to and from competitive attire.
 Teams in violation will receive a yellow card which carries a one point penalty.
 Should a team member's uniform become soiled due to contact with blood or other bodily fluid, a "substitute uniform" may consist of another team member's uniform or a spare jersey.
+GAME PROCEDURES When the first referee indicates for the teams to change sides at the end of a set, the teams may go directly to their bench and then proceed to the team bench on the other side of the court.
+GAME BALL SDSSAA will use the OFSAA-sanctioned game ball.